 Order #1: Issue a Presidential Memorandum to require federal agencies to make relevant data available to the federal background check system."Relevant data" is a highly subjective term.
 I wouldn't put it past enterprising bureaucrats to include web search history and Facebook activity in the "relevant" list.
 Order #1 is a Pandora's Box.

 Order #2: Address unnecessary legal barriers, particularly relating to the Health Insurance Portability and Accountability Act, that may prevent states from making information available to the background check system.Again, the key word in this order is another highly subjective term.
-What is an "unnecessary legal barrier"?
-Privacy laws?
+What's an "unnecessary legal barrier"?
 Is HIPAA an "unnecessary legal barrier"?
 Another Pandora's Box.

 Order #4.
-Direct the Attorney General to review categories of individuals prohibited from having a gun to make sure dangerous people are not slipping through the cracks.This is some scary shit here.
-This is basically an order to profile innocent people to acertain the probability that they will use a firearm illegally.
+Direct the Attorney General to review categories of individuals prohibited from having a gun to make sure dangerous people are not slipping through the cracks.This is basically an order to profile innocent people to ascertain the probability that they will use a firearm illegally.
 And again, subjectivity: the profile of a killer is in the eye of the beholder.
-If someone massacres a school "dressing metal", does everyone who dresses that way get placed on a list?
+If someone massacres a school dressing "metal", does everyone who dresses that way get placed on a list?

-Order #21: Finalize regulations clarifying essential health benefits and parity requirements within ACA exchanges.It would seem that medical benefits have nothing to do with the price of tea in China, but I could imagine that this order, in the context of gun control, opens the door to blacklisting.
+Order #21: Finalize regulations clarifying essential health benefits and parity requirements within ACA exchanges.It would seem that medical benefits would have nothing to do with gun control, but I could imagine that this order could open the door to blacklisting.
 Those placed on "The List" authorized by orders #1 and #4 could potentially be denied coverage based on this order.